bonesmoses/LoSD/README.markdown

 At that point, it will begin checking for loss of service and repairing it when encountered.
 If you installed the flashable zip, your phone will automatically launch the LoS daemon at every boot.

+If called with the 'dump' command, LoSD will dump all debugging logs and exit, creating a timestamped directory in LOGPATH, as well as a tar archive named logs.tar.gz.
+This lets a user capture situations where LoSD did not detect a LoS, and send the logs for analysis.

 CONFIGURATION
 -------------